-If you need to control exactly where your images are analyzed, you can sign up to our Pro plans.
-You will then be able to choose the most appropriate datacenters so that your data does not leave a specific geographic area.
+If you need to control exactly where your images are analyzed, you can sign up to our Enterprise plans.
+You will then be able to choose the most appropriate datacenters so that your data does not leave a specific region.

 Is my data safe and secure?